 Jonathan Mogford, Vice Chair

 I joined Citizens Advice Wandsworth as a trustee in 2009.
-I’ve also been on the board of Citizens Advice national since 2018, where I chair the Equality Committee.
+I’ve also been on the board of Citizens Advice national since 2018, where I chair the Equality Committee and the Trustee Liaison Group which helps link the national board into the wider non-exec community across Citizens Advicd.

 I grew up in Birmingham and studied French and Latin at university.
-I’m a senior civil servant with extensive experience working in the UK central government and internationally, particularly in the health and public health sector.
-Most recently I led work in the Department of Health and Social Care on Covid-19 border protections and I’m currently Director of Policy at the Medicines and Healthcare Products Regulatory Agency, working on agency, Brexit, international and Covid-19 issues.
+Until recently, I have been a senior civil servant with extensive experience working in the UK central government and internationally, particularly in the health and public health sector.
+Most recently I led work in the Department of Health and Social Care on Covid-19 border protections followng 10 years as Director of Policy at the Medicines and Healthcare Products Regulatory Agency, working on agency, Brexit, international and Covid-19 issues.

 My earlier career included roles leading UK Government and European Commission policy work on climate change mitigation at DEFRA and pharmaceutical industry policy and EU Affairs at the Department of Health.